UnexomWid/playfair/README.md

 ### Client Identification

 The server also doesn't blindly trust anyone who sends requests to it.
-It checks multiple headers in order to make sure the request **most likely** came from playfair.
+It checks multiple headers in order to make sure the request **most likely** came from Playfair.

 It also doesn't send the key in plaintext.
 Rather, it enciphers it with a key given by the client, which is generated randomly.